ChesterCaii/pixel-valentine/README.md

-# Valentine Day Pixel Animation - Updated
+# Valentine Day Pixel Animation

 This is a Valentine's Day web application with interactive animations featuring a blooming flower and pixel art.